ritikanathani/ritikanathani/README.md

 ### Hi there!
 I'm Ritika
- Cyber Guardian | Analytics Wizard | Data Enthusiast
+ Cyber Guardian | Analytics Wizard

  Securing the cloud, hunting threats, and automating defenses.
 Hi, I’m Ritika Nathani, a cybersecurity enthusiast and DevSecOps practitioner with a Master’s in Management Information Systems from Baruch College.
 I specialize in cloud security, threat hunting, incident response, and automated monitoring across environments like GCP and AWS.